Yifei-Liao/Yifei-Liao.github.io/_pages/research.md

 **Attention Allocation Systems**
 - Co-authors: Ed deHaan, Yifan Li, Ben Lourie, Chenqi Zhu

-**I am also working on some Generative AI projects that cannot be disclosed at this time...**
+**I am also working on some Generative AI and machine learning projects that cannot be disclosed at this time...**